JerryI/wolfram-js-frontend/README.md

 #### Offline documentation 🩺

 WLJS Notebook __runs locally__ and belongs to you (no cloud-based stuff involved). __No internet connection is needed__.

-## Motivation
-The idea is to implement a minimalistic but easily extendable open-source notebook interface with syntax sugar, interactive objects for the freeware Wolfram Engine.

-__There is no aim to fully copy Mathematica__ (it will never be possible), however, there are a few things that can be improved:

-- __Stability__ and speed
-- Independence from WRI
-- Portability (not PDF) - easy to share your work with someone outside the ecosystem __keeping your graphics interactive__ or embedded to a website
-- Event-based approach to dynamics - allow users to __build complex dynamic notebooks__ and to have clear control over all moving parts
-- Natural bridge between other languages - HTML as markup, WL for computations, and JS for stunning visuals

 # Installation 🛠️
 [The freeware Wolfram Engine](https://www.wolfram.com/engine/) is required (Version 13.3 is preferable).
 Activation can be done later using WLJS Notebook App.